myucesan/chat-socket/README.md

 - !quit - used to disconnect from the server and end the program

 This client has been tested using Python3.

+# Unreliable UDP Network solutions

+- Flip bits:
+- Drop messages: Set socket on non-blocking.
+Add at sending client some variable that expects ACK, and keep checking after every little bit if ACK received.
+If not, retransmit.
+For receiving client, message may come, so add a list containing duplicate msgs so they wont be shown to client again.
+Remove it after a very small timer.
+- Delays:
+- Bursts: